-Through its Fixed Income Strategy, under normal market conditions, the Fund invests approximately 80% to 90% of its assets in U.S. government securities, including U.S. Treasury securities, as well as securities of GSEs.
+Through its Fixed Income Strategy, under normal market conditions, the Fund invests at least 80% of its assets in U.S. government securities, including U.S. Treasury securities, as well as securities of GSEs.

-The Fund typically invests in U.S. Treasury Bills or U.S. Treasury Notes with maturities lower in duration but between about one month and twenty years (also known as a "bond ladder").
+The Fund typically invests in U.S. Treasury Bills and U.S. Treasury Notes with maturities lower in duration but between about one month and twenty years.
+The investment technique used by the Fund to build exposure to a portfolio of bonds with various maturities is called a bond ladder.
+Bond ladders may reduce exposure to volatile securities and manage some potential risks from changing interest rates; however, such outcomes are not guaranteed.
 Duration is a measure of a security's price sensitivity to changes in yields or interest rates and a lower duration indicates less sensitivity to interest rates.
 For example, the price of a security with a three-year duration would be expected to drop by approximately 3% in response to a 1% increase in interest rates.
 The Fund will generally reinvest the principal and interest amounts in corresponding Treasury bills, notes, or bonds, respectively, that have the furthest away maturity date in the bond ladder.

-The Fund also invests in securities issued by GSEs, such as the Federal National Mortgage Association ("Fannie Mae"), Federal Home Loan Mortgage Corporation ("Freddie Mac"), Federal Home Loan Banks ("FHLBanks"), and Federal Agricultural Mortgage Corporation ("Farmer Mac").
+The Fund may also invest in securities issued by GSEs, such as the Federal National Mortgage Association ("Fannie Mae"), Federal Home Loan Mortgage Corporation ("Freddie Mac"), Federal Home Loan Banks ("FHLBanks"), and Federal Agricultural Mortgage Corporation ("Farmer Mac").